Mangalorean Catholics: Customs and festivals

 there did not develop a community identified with Portugal and Portuguese culture.
-The Mangalorean Catholics have no uniform rituals since they belong to both the patrilineal Brahmin stock and to the matrilineal non-Brahmin stock.
-Their marriage rites share many similarities with the Shenvi sub-caste of the Goud Saraswat Brahmins.
+Their marriage rites have similarities with the Shenvi sub-caste of the Saraswat Brahmins.
 It was mainly these pre-Christian marriage rites that the Portuguese found objectionable and prohibited during the Goan Inquisition.

-The Roce (anointing) ceremony, conducted one or two days before a wedding, celebrates the last day of virginity of the bride and bridegroom and involves the parents' blessing of the bride and groom, who are anointed with roce, a mixture of coconut milk and coconut oil, while a cross is inscribed on the bride's forehead.
-The marriage traditions include Soirik (betrothal), exchange of Paan Pod (betel leaves) during the marriage ceremony, which known as Badalchen (changing hands; formal acceptance of the promise made by the bride's father to the bridegroom's father that he will give his daughter in marriage).
-The bride is adorned with the Sado (wedding sari) and Pirduk (wedding necklace).
-Other rites include the Onpnni or vopsun diunche (giving away the bride formally by the father or the guardian of the bride), Porthoponn (re-invitation to the bride's house), and singing of Honvious (hymns).
-Some non-marriage traditions include Novemjeevon (partaking of the food prepared from new corn) and Novem (blessing of new harvests).
+The roce (ritual bathing) ceremony, conducted one or two days before a wedding, celebrates the last day of virginity of the bride and the groom; it involves the parents' blessing the bride and groom, who are bathed in roce (coconut milk), while a cross is inscribed on the bride's forehead.
+The ethnic Konkani marriage rituals include soirik (betrothal), exchange of paan pod (betel leaves) during the marriage ceremony, which known as badalchen (changing hands; formal acceptance of the promise made by the bride's father to the bridegroom's father that he will give his daughter in marriage).
+The bride is adorned with the sado (wedding sari) and pirduk (wedding necklace).
+Other rites include the onpnni or vopsun diunche (giving away the bride formally by the father or the guardian of the bride), porthoponn (re-invitation to the bride's house), and singing of honvious (hymns).
+Some other customs include novemjeevon (partaking of the food prepared from new corn) and novem (blessing of new harvests).

-In addition to common Christian festivals like Christmas, Good Friday, and Easter, the community celebrates many other festivals of religious and historical significance.
+In addition to common Christian festivals like Christmas, Great Friday, and Easter, the community celebrates many other festivals of religious and historical significance.
 Monti Fest is one of the major festivals, celebrated on 8 September.
-It combines the Nativity of the Blessed Virgin Mary and blessing of Novem (new crops).
-The festival derives its name from the Monte Mariano Church at Farangipet in South Canara, and was initiated by Fr.
-Joachim Miranda, a Goan Catholic priest at Farangipet, in 1763.
-Although Tipu Sultan destroyed the churches of Canara, he spared Monte Mariano Church in deference to the friendship of his father Hyder Ali with Fr.
-Miranda.
-Attur Jatre or Attur Fest (Attur festival) is the feast of St. Lawrence, celebrated in the St. Lawrence Shrine on the outskirts of Karkala in South Canara.
+It combines the Nativity of the Blessed Virgin Mary and blessing of novem (new crops).
+The festival derives its name from the Monte Mariano Church at Farangipet, and was initiated by Fr Joachim Miranda, a Goan priest at Farangipet, in 1763.
+Although Tipu Sultan destroyed the churches of Canara, he spared Monte Mariano Church in deference to the friendship of his father Hyder Ali with Fr Miranda.
+Attur Jatre or Attur Fest (Attur festival) is the feast of St Lawrence, celebrated at the St. Lawrence Shrine on the outskirts of Karkala.
 This shrine, in existence since 1759, is said to have a history of miracles.
 Evkaristik Purshanv (Eucharistic Procession) is an annual religious procession led by the Bishop of Mangalore from Milagres Church to Rosario Cathedral.
 The procession, held on the first Sunday of the New Year of the Gregorian calendar, seeks blessings for the new year.